-Arjen Harris is the Lead Product Manager at Maze.
-When he joined Maze at the start of 2020, he led our product team's switch to Shape Up and introduced several new frameworks to improve our product development process.
+Arjen Harris is the Head of Product at Maze.
+When he joined Maze, he led our product team's switch to Shape Up and introduced several new frameworks to improve our product development process.
 In this article, he shares the behind-the-scenes story of how we built a process that fits our team's needs, as well as tips, best practices, and templates.

 As an early-stage startup with a fully remote team, the way we organize our work and ship new products is one of the most important factors contributing to our success.
 Not only do the right processes contribute to team happiness, but it also allows us to build a product our customers love.

 In this article, I want to provide an inside look at our current product development process.
 As with any good process, this one is the result of our team trying new approaches and learning what works best for us as a fully distributed, growing team.
 I hope you’ll find some of the ideas here useful for improving your organization’s processes.